Unit: 51 Battery, 69 Field Regiment

 Date of Death: 31 July 1944 – Killed in Action

 Cemetery / Memorial: Taukkyan War Cemetery, Burma

 Grave / Panel Ref.: Grave: 13.
 H. 3.

 Cyril was born in the March quarter 1920, in Ruskington, the son of Walter and Dorothy Florence (Florrie) (née Carpenter) Sandall of Ruskington.
-He had an older brother, Douglas Walter, born June quarter 1918, and older brothers, twins Peter and Paul (born in January 1922 but both only lived for 23 days.
-They are buried together in Grave C 186, Ruskington Cemetery Old Plot); Dennis (June quarter 1923) and Charles (December quarter 1925).
+He had an older brother, Douglas Walter, born 25 March 1918, and four younger brothers.
+Twins Peter and Paul were born in January 1922 but only lived for 23/24 days.
+They were buried together in Grave C 186, Ruskington Cemetery Old Plot on 7 February 1922.
+His other brothers were Dennis (born 25 March 1923) and Charles (25 September 1925).

 In the March quarter 1947 Frances re-married, Walter Victor Jenkins.
 She died on 7 August 2003 in Ewerby, Lincolnshire.

 Cyril’s parents remained in the village for the rest of their lives.
 The 1939 mini-Census shows the family living at 44 Council Houses, Fen Road.
 Cyril was no doubt still living with them, but his record has been redacted.

 His mother Florence, died in January 1972, aged 77, and father, Walter, in May 1978, aged 87.
 They are buried together in Graves E 136 and 137, Ruskington Cemetery New Plot.